Skip to Content

 4. Labeling and disposing the materials at an asbestos-qualified landfill

 If asbestos-containing materials are improperly removed, the mineral’s fibers may become airborne.
 Asbestos in the air creates a health risk to nearby workers and residents.
-If asbestos fibers are inhaled, they may embed in the lungs, chest or abdomen.
+If asbestos fibers are inhaled, they may embed in the linings of the lungs, chest or abdomen.
 Over time, this may lead to mesothelioma and other illnesses.

 To avoid asbestos exposure, untrained workers and residents should not attempt to remove asbestos.
-Individuals should hire an abatement contractor to remove or encapsulate asbestos sheets.
+People should hire an abatement contractor to remove or encapsulate asbestos sheets.
 Asbestos abatement professionals are trained to safely remove dangerous materials.